h-sompura/droppe-dev-task/README.md

 - 📄 **Fix on submit method** by renaming the method, merging multiple setStates into a single one, replaced `lodash` methods with native js methods and extracted fetch into a seperate function.
 See `fix-on-submit` branch for changes.

+- 💼 **Created a Product Model** by creating an interface and replacing it in the `shop-app.tsx`.
+See `add-product-model` branch for changes.

 ## Available Scripts

 In the project directory, you can run: